How Physical Therapy Can Help Stroke Victims

 Post-stroke physical therapy will vary for different people.
 Your physical therapist should create a plan that will fit your recovery needs.
 During your first appointment, your therapist will examine your body thoroughly, look at the doctor’s notes, and even interview both you and your family about the symptoms you have had.
 Our physical therapist will use this information to formulate the right therapy plan for you.

-The physical therapist major goal will be to focus on restoring your ability to move, while also preventing problems that tend to occur after the stroke.
-By visiting Madison Physical Therapy, our physical therapy in Brooklyn will have your physical therapy needs taken care of through a step by step process.
+The physical therapist's major goal will be to focus on restoring your ability to move, while also preventing problems that tend to occur after the stroke.
+By visiting Madison Physical Therapy, our physical therapy in Brooklyn will have your physical therapy needs to be taken care of through a step by step process.

 Our physical therapist will begin with very basic movements and tasks.
 An example of a simple task that you may begin with is moving from your bed to a chair safely.
 The physical therapist will then progress the tasks and exercises to the ones that help improve balance.
 A great physical therapist will help you re-learn coordination skills and also retrain your brain how to do functional tasks, such as walking and grasping objects.